MartijnSch/optimizely-gem/README.md

 ## Variations

-The fields that are available for an experiment: is_paused, description, weight, created, variation_id, section_id, js_component, experiment_id, project_id and id.
+The fields that are available for a varation: is_paused, description, weight, created, variation_id, section_id, js_component, experiment_id, project_id and id.

 	Retrieve all variations for an experiment:
 		variations = optimizely.variations(12345)